Septic systems handles waste from drain systems.

-Septic systems handles the waste from the drain system in buildings, normally by processing the waste through septic tanks and leaching areas.
+Septic systems handles the waste from drain systems in buildings, normally by processing the waste through septic tanks and leaching areas.

 Solid waste and grease are retained in septic tanks and effluent waste water are disposed into the ground by leaching systems.